andmarti1424/sc-im/Readme.md

 - Implement external functions in the language you prefer and use them in SC-IM.
 - Use SC-IM as a non-interactive calculator, reading its input from an external script.

-About the name, the idea is that the program can be identified as another vim-like app.
-SC-IM stands for Spreadsheet Calculator Improvised. :-)

 ## Quick start